eli-rosee/Team5-Software-Engineering/README.md

      - After server recieves 2 players from application, it starts generating traffic

   10. What happens in client.py?
-     - Client talks to server and server talks back to client
+     - Client talks to the server and the server talks back to client